RichardCouperthwaite/BAREFOOT-Framework/readme.md

 * restore_calc : This parameter toggles whether the framework data is set up from the information provided or retrieved from a save_state file.
 This can be used to restart a calculation
 * updateROMafterTM : This parameter allows the reduced order models to be retrained after getting more data from the Truth Model.
 The model function calls do not change, so the training needs to reflect in the same function.
 * externalTM : In cases where it is necessary to evaluate the Truth Model separate to the framework (for example, if the Truth Model is an actual experiment), this toggles the output of the predicted points to a separate file for use externally.
 The framework is shut down after the data is output, see test examples for how to restart the framework after the external Truth Model has been evaluated
 * acquisitionFunc : The acquisition function to use to evaluate the next best points for the reduced order models.
-Currently the options are "KG" for Knowledge Gradient and "EI" for expected improvement.
+Currently the options are "KG" for Knowledge Gradient, "EI" for expected improvement, "UCB" for Upper Confidence Bound, "PI" for Probability of Improvment, "Hedge" for the GPHedge Portfolio Optimization approach, and "Greedy" for a greedy optimization approach.
 * A, b, Aeq, beq: Equality and inequality constraints according to the following equations:
   * A*x <= b
   * Aeq*x == b